Board of Directors

-Miriam Blume is an accomplished marketing and communications consultant with 20-plus years of experience in the profit and non-profit sectors.
-Her professional career began at TELUS, where she learned the discipline of best-in-class brand management and CRM marketing, contributed to the delivery of an annual $25M advertising plan, and managed the high-value consumer-loyalty program.
-After 12 years in the corporate world, Miriam decided it was time to steer her career in a different direction.
-Inspired by her love of art, she now works with independent artists and arts organizations to build their business strategy, brand identity, audience engagement, and funding.
-She has worked on several high-profile projects, most notably SweaterLodge, the Canadian entry to the 2006 Venice Biennale of Architecture, and the Vancouver Biennale as Director of Marketing.
-Miriam was a keynote speaker at the Jihlava International Documentary Film Festival and at two Pecha Kucha events, and has attended major art fairs, festivals, and biennale exhibitions worldwide.
+After a very happy and successful 20 years in Vancouver, Miriam Blume is now enjoying the California lifestyle in Palm Desert.
+She is an accomplished marketing and communications consultant with experience in both the profit and non-profit sectors.
+After an early career in the corporate world learning best-in-class brand management, marketing, and media relations, Miriam’s next career move was inspired by her love of art.
+She has spent the past dozen years working with independent artists and arts organizations to build their business strategy, brand identity, audience engagement, and funding.
+She has worked on several high-profile projects—most notably SweaterLodge, the Canadian entry to the 2006 Venice Biennale of Architecture—and held a full-time position at the Vancouver Biennale as Director of Marketing and Business Development.
+She has been a keynote speaker at the Jihlava International Documentary Film Festival, and has attended major art fairs, festivals, and biennale exhibitions worldwide.

 Jesse Saniuk is the Vice President and co-owner of the real-estate brokerage Four Sails Realty Inc. based in West Vancouver.
 He has a bachelor’s degree in history with a minor in African studies from the University of British Columbia.
 He is also a collector of contemporary art with a particular interest in sculpture.
 It is a combination of his passion for real estate, history, and art that led him to his ownership of the B.C Binning House (a National Heritage Site of Canada), which he is currently working to restore with the hopes of preserving it as a private museum with public accessibility.
 Jesse is a former member of the Vancouver Biennale’s Young Ambassadors group.